| |

 CXR has affiliate clubs known as Roaming Knights clubs (for example, Roaming Knights of Hawaii, Roaming Knights of Florida...).
 These affiliates are intended for: (1) Players who wish to become members of CXR but have not yet found an active club; (2) CXR members who moved away from their affiliate, and/or were suspended; (3) Players who are members of a CXR affiliate which has become inactive; (4) Players who join CXR in order to play in a tournament rather than a specific club.

 Players belonging to the first type would be joining CXR before they have ever had an opportunity to play a CXR-rated game.
-It may be weeks or months before they can either locate any CXR-rate action or create a new CXR affiliate.
+It may be weeks or months before they can either locate any CXR-rated action or create a new CXR affiliate.
 Therefore, CXR automatically freezes their full 1-year membership intact until such time as their first CXR-rated game becomes official, and these are called "frozen memberships".